 If you turn away from the emissary of God, He [decides] "Now you shall have to wait long . . .
 Several incarnations [perhaps of dire fears and colossal sufferings] at least must pass before he will have another such opportunity.
 [Source: SRF Magazine, spring 1974, p 6.]
 [More]

-To this: This looks like a hard teaching, all against Human Rights.
+To this: This looks like a hard teaching against several Human Rights.
 Considering that Yogananda's own guru, Yukteswar, said to him, in step with a very common yoga practice, that his disciple was free to leave him if he did not find he benefitted from his training.

 "If you don't like my words, you are at liberty to leave at any time," Master assured me.
 "I want nothing from you but your own improvement.
 Stay only if you feel benefited."
 (Autobiography of a Yogi, 1998:106).

-Another point: Yogananda claimed he had been Arjuna, who was at least partially enlightened in a chapter of the Bhagavad Gita, and afterwards, in later lives, became a lawyer - according to himself and not really confirmed well by anyone else:
+Another point: Yogananda claimed he had been Arjuna, who was somehow enlightened in a most likely later-added chapter of the Bhagavad Gita.
+And he says he became a lawyer too:

 I die and dream . . . then I die again and am born as a successful lawyer.
 Again I die and am reborn as Yogananda. . . .
 I used to find such pleasure in discovering my past incarnations.
 [Dr 169]

-There are other claims by Yogananda about past lives too.
-He had been William the Conqueror, he said - if so. a brutal, greedy tyrant, murderer and mass-molester of the English.
+There are alternative ways of taking credit without good evidence.
+Now, there are other claims by Yogananda about past lives too.
+He had been William the Conqueror, he said - if so, a brutal, greedy tyrant of Scandinavian origin, a murderer and mass-molester of the English.
 And then he told he had been William Shakespeare.
+He may thus be ranked among the eighty who did not write Shakespeare's plays, not all of them . . .
 In his biography he also says he had been a vicious, murderous desert marauder too, one that made him shiver while speaking about it.
 (Dasgupta 2006:112).